-Neither sex are significantly different to Leeds in the recent past, both are following the same trends as Leeds.
+Neither sex have been significantly different to Leeds in the past, although there has been some fluctuation.

 Overall mortality rates are shown here for all PCNs, there is a clear and consistent link with deprivation where less deprived PCN populations have lower mortality rates.